 Our mission is to help Veterans heal through Cannabis, Fellowship and Community Projects in an effort to put an END to the 22+ Veteran suicides that happen each and every day.

 This petition was launched after the University of Arizona fired a prominent Medical Doctor.
 Their action further delayed a badly needed cannabis research study for vets.
 Dr. Suzanne (Doc Sue) Sisley, a former faculty member and researcher at The University of Arizona, was informed that her positions would not be renewed last year, likely a result of her proposed federally approved research into the treatment of post traumatic stress with medical grade marijuana.
 On July 28th, 2014 they denied her appeal for reinstatement.

-As Veterans diagnosed with post-traumatic stress and other service connected injuries who have proudly served our country, we are outraged that the state of Arizona has continuously placed politics before the care of our Nation's Veterans.
-This petition came about as a result of that frustration, as a way to express our concerns and discontent with a system that has been abusing us for far too long.
+As Veterans diagnosed with post-traumatic stress and other service connected injuries who have proudly served our country, we are outraged that the state of Arizona and our country have continuously placed politics before the care of their Veterans.
+This page came about as a result of that frustration, as a way to express our concerns and discontent with a system that has been abusing us for far too long.

 People all over the world were ecstatic when they heard the University of Arizona was going to house MAPS and Doc Sisley's study.
 They were equally perplexed when they learned that Doc, the only person in the United States of America who was federally approved to work with veterans and medical marijuana sourced from the federal government, was shown the door.